GitTools/actions/docs/examples/github/gitversion/execute/usage-examples.md

     uses: actions/checkout@v2
     with:
       fetch-depth: 0

+  - task: gitversion/setup@0
+    displayName: Install GitVersion
+    inputs:
+      versionSpec: '5.x'
 ```

-This step is omitted from the examples for brevity.
+These steps are omitted from the examples for brevity.

 > The examples use version _0.9.7_ of the GitVersion Execute action.
 It is recommended to use the latest released version in your own workflows.